Peptide Storage: Freeze-Thaw Degradation & Moisture Control

 A household refrigerator-freezer cycles 20-30 times per day with temperature swings of ±5°C. Each cycle pulls a trace amount of moisture into the vial headspace.
 Over weeks, this accumulates into a hydrolysis-triggering micro-droplet — and the peptide degrades with no visible warning sign.
 The solution is operational, not technological: separate your inventory.

-The Operational Protocol
+The Operational Research Workflow

 • Long-term stock → dedicated -20°C lab freezer (not the kitchen unit with your frozen vegetables).
 Avoid self-defrosting models — the defrost cycle is a temperature spike.